>

 Duration: July-2015 to August-2017

-Summary: Routine Health Information System (RHIS) is the complete health automation system for Ministry of Health and Family Welfare (MOHFW) with the modules: Birth and Death Registration, Child Care e-Registration, EPI for Women and Children, IMCI Case Management, Mother and Newborn Register, Health Assistant and CSBA.
+Summary: The Routine Health Information System (RHIS) is a comprehensive digital platform developed for the Ministry of Health and Family Welfare (MoHFW), Bangladesh, to automate and streamline public health service delivery and data management.
+Key modules include Birth and Death Registration, Child Care e-Registration, EPI (Expanded Programme on Immunization) for women and children, IMCI (Integrated Management of Childhood Illness) case management, Mother and Newborn Register, and tools for Health Assistants and CSBAs (Community Skilled Birth Attendants).

 Project name: Khulna Shishu Hospital Automation System